 Sometimes, you want to give your kitchen a new look, but you are not interested in a major remodel or any demolition.
-At CabinetNow, we can provide you with replacement cabinets doors, whether it is one or one hundred.
+At CabinetNow, we can provide you with replacement cabinet doors, whether it is one or one hundred.
 Just buying new cabinet doors, known as refacing, is a cost-effective way to upgrade your kitchen.

 Before we get into the exciting customizations available, I am sure you want to have an idea of what this will cost.
-The exact costs for your cabinetry refacing project will vary depending on your area, quality and quantity of materials used, and whether or not you hired professional assistance.
+The exact costs for your cabinetry refacing project will vary depending on your area, the quality and quantity of materials used, and whether or not you hired professional assistance.
 In this article, we are going to take a look at everything you need to replace your kitchen cabinet doors.

-Average Cost of Material
+Average Cost Of Material

-The cost of your materials will depend on how much of your hardware you are re-using, how many doors and drawer fronts you need, and how you want your cabinets finished.
+The cost of your materials will depend on how much of your hardware you are re-using, how many cabinet doors and drawer fronts you need, and how you want your cabinets finished.
 For example, if you are interested in clear or stain finishes, then you will need to have a higher budget for materials.
 This is because these finishes work best with woodcuts that have even and pronounced grain patterns, which tend to be more expensive.

-Alternatively, painting your cabinets yourself can help you save both in labor cost and material.
+Alternatively, painting your cabinets yourself can help you save both labor costs and material.
 While it cannot be stained, MDF is a great option for painting, plus it is a budget-friendly material.
 Be sure to keep this in mind, so that you can plan out what is on your “can’t live without” and what could be cut to make room in the budget.

 When it comes to installation, the difficulty will depend on whether or not you are changing out the hinges.
 If you are ordering your doors pre-bored and are using the same hinges, then it is just a matter of taking one door down and screwing the other into place.
 If you are also replacing the hinges, then you may need some assistance with properly attaching and adjusting the new hinges.